A hybrid shifted Laplacian multigrid and domain decomposition preconditioner for the elastic Helmholtz equations: Introduction

-One of the most common solvers for the discretized acoustic equation \eqref{eq:acousitcHelm} is the shifted Laplacian multigrid method \cite{erlangga2006novel,erlangga2008multilevel,umetani2009multigrid,oosterlee2010shifted,tsuji2015augmented,calandra2013improved,airaksinen2007algebraic,cools2014new,cools2015multi,Tobias2017}, where an attenuated version of \eqref{eq:acousitcHelm} is used as a preconditioner for the true system inside a Krylov method.
+One of the most common solvers for the discretized acoustic equation \eqref{eq:acousitcHelm} is the shifted Laplacian multigrid method \cite{erlangga2006novel,umetani2009multigrid,oosterlee2010shifted,tsuji2015augmented,calandra2013improved,cools2014new,cools2015multi,Tobias2017}, where an attenuated version of \eqref{eq:acousitcHelm} is used as a preconditioner for the original system inside a Krylov method.
 The attenuated system, which is the same system with a complex shift, can be easily solved by multigrid, if the attenuation is high enough.
 However, as we add more attenuation, the efficiency of preconditioner deteriorates.
 This is a tradeoff that methods try to balance.

 The shifted Laplacian multigrid approach seems to be naturally extendable to the elastic case.
+Indeed, the work of \cite{airaksinen2009damping} applies the standard shifted Laplacian method for the problem using algebraic multigrid operators.
 However, experiments show that the standard shifted Laplacian multigrid is not efficient for the elastic Helmholtz equation, and some specialized treatment is necessary.
-Indeed, the recent \cite{rizzuti2016multigrid} suggests such a multigrid method, using line-relaxation instead of point-wise relaxation.
+The recent \cite{rizzuti2016multigrid} suggests such a multigrid method, using line-relaxation instead of point-wise relaxation.
 However, this method is only presented for 2D problems and does not seem to achieve the same efficiency compared to the acoustic case.
 In particular, the authors use a significantly higher attenuation (shift) parameter than what is usually used in the acoustic case, and the line relaxations in 2D extend to relatively expensive plane relaxations in 3D.
 These two properties leave room for improvement.